-A consideration of the 27th chapter of Isaiah and related prophecies.
+A consideration of the 27th chapter of Isaiah and related prophecies, originally published in 2010.

 The question of which shall end first—Christianity or the world—may seem like a strange topic to even consider.
 No doubt Jehovah’s Witnesses naturally assume that true Christianity will without question outlive, not only the present evil world, but especially that brand of counterfeit Christianity known as Christendom.
 Jehovah’s Witnesses likely consider it a moot question in view of the authoritative statement made by the April 15, 1962, Watchtower, in this regard: